abuhanifsagor/PH-Tube/Readme.md

 ### Create Dynamic Video Sections

 - Load all the videos from API
-- use the Card Layout mentioned in Design part
 - Show Verified badge (if Verified)
 - on click Show Video Details with Author info in a modal
 - Show No Video Icon if specific category have no videos

-## Additional Features

 ### Search Functionality

 - Integrate search functionality
 - on input change de-activate active button on category and show matched videos only

 <hr/>